ProgramCrafter/salsa-iwj-otter/README.md

 * `templates/session.tera`, `macros.tera`, etc.

   Tera templates generating the main HTML screen.
 These templates are filled in from structs in the Rust source code.
-In the case of `session.tera` and `macros.tera`, the rendering uses an instance of `SessionRenderContext` from `src/session.rs`.
+The main files are `session.tera` (portrait), `landscape.tera`, and `macros.tera` (common), and their rendering uses an instance of `SessionRenderContext` from `src/session.rs`.

+* `nwtemplates/`

+  "Non-web templataes".
+Tera templates for things other than web pages.
+Currently this includes the server's outgoing emails.
+These have to be in a separate directory because Rocket likes to load everything applicable it finds in its own `templates/` directory.
+  These are used via `src/nwtemplates.rs`.

-* `library/`
+* `wdriver.rs`, `wdriver/`

+  WebDriver-based end-to-end tests.
+Each `wdt-*.rs` is one test utility.  `wdriver.rs` (in the top level to evade Cargo's dur-brained search rules) is the library for these, and contains most of the heavy lifting.

+  These are not standard Rust `#[test]` tests because they need to reinvoke themselves via `bwrap` for test isolation reasons, and because their dependencies are extensive and not properly capturable in Cargo.
+They are run by `make check`.

-  The shape libraries.
+* `library/`: The shape libraries.

   The program `./media-scraper` (which is not run by the `Makefile`) reads `library/*.toml` for instructions and generates `files.make` fragments.
-These fragments arrange to run `./usvg-processor` which launders SVGs through `usvg`.
+These fragments arrange to run `./usvg-processor` which launders SVGs through `usvg`.  `usvg-processor`.

-  `usvg-processor`.
+  The shape libraries have a different, more relaxed, copyright licence.

 Automatic in-browser tests